-For fun, I modified my scratchbuilt 3D model of the USS Hornet by adding new texture maps and the number for the USS Enterprise.
-I also modified my 3D Corsair by adding the wing-mounted radar pod characteristic of the night fighters and bombers late in the Pacific War.
+For fun, I modified my 3D model of the USS Hornet by adding new texture maps and the number for the USS Enterprise.
+I also modified my 3D Corsair by adding wing-mounted radar pods carried by night fighters and bombers late in the Pacific War.

 For variety, I lowered the stern elevator and placed several aircraft below decks.
 I posed the aircraft on the flight deck as they might have look prepared to conduct a night mission in early 1945.

 I delivered the Enterprise to the members of IPMS-NCT at the monthly meeting in June.
 Many members contributed aircraft, ships, and armor for a fantastic diorama of Iwo Jima.